arogan/HelloMvx5Forms/README.md

 # HelloMvx5Forms
-test navigation in new mvvmcross 5 forms
+test navigation in new mvvmcross 5 forms.

 Built using latest Visual Studio for Mac.
 Using latest MVVMCross 5.0.1 for all nuget libraries.

 issue: